Worried about letting your new puppy off the lead?

 Tell me more about Laura Carter and the Dog Owner Training School

-Laura has been proffessionally helping owners train thir pet dogs for over 10 years.
+Laura has been professionally helping owners train their pet dogs for over 10 years.
 She is registered with the Kennel Club to run the Good Citizen Awards from Puppy to Gold.

-Laura lives in Kent with her twin daughters, 4 dogs, 3 cats, tortoises, chickens and a goose called Sam.
+Laura lives in Kent with her twin daughters, 4 dogs, 3 cats, a house rabbit, tortoises, chickens and a goose called Sam.

 What breeds/ age of dog is this suitable for?